Veratrum woodii J.W. Robbins ex Alph. Wood

 Inflorescences - Panicles of numerous flowers at the tips of the aerial stems, the lower branches with functionally staminate flowers, the remainder with mostly functionally pistillate or perfect flowers.
 Flowers with stalks 2-6 mm long, subtended by small bracts, none replaced by bulblets.

 Flowers - Perianth 6-9 mm long, the sepals and petals free, oblanceolate, lacking a stalklike base and glands, but sometimes pubescent with minute, curly hairs on the upper (inner) surface when young, maroon to purplish brown, turning dark purplish green after flowering.
 Stamens 6, fused to the base of the perianth.
 Styles 3, each with a small stigma.
 Ovary superior, with 3 locules, each with 4-10 ovules.

 Fruits - Deeply 3-lobed capsules, 18-25 mm long, ovoid, the lobes beaked with the persistent styles.
 Seeds winged.

 Flowering - July - September.

-Habitat - Mesic upland forests, typically on north and east-facing lower slopes, ravines.
+Habitat - Mesic forests, often on north- or east-facing lower slopes.